Monday, 20 August 2012

 The diaires, I hoped, might show a side of him that he'd kept hidden from the family - the human side, the caring husband and father, full of the love and humour he'd repressed in real life.

 I rolled up my sleeves and waded in, looking for clues.

 Here were three years' worth of diaries charting that time when his youngest child, the apple of his eye, was growing fast and off to school for the first time; his eldest daughter was blossoming into womanhood; his teenage son was becoming a man.
-His wife, recently recovered from a breakdown following severe post-natal depression, was putting in hard graft day in day out to make the house they'd just moved into a home.
+His wife, recently recovered from postpartum psychosis, was putting in hard graft day in day out to make the house they'd just moved into a home.

 There are no highlights.
 Most of the time (as he saw it) nothing happened.
 If anything did happen, it was recorded in the same flat, emotionless tone as everything else.

 The diaries are as soulless as the man.